Chineze-prog/Chat_Application/ANALYSIS.md

     7191       | 5770.5    | 5731.5    | 5700.5     | 3833       | 2925.5     | 1590.833    | 644

-An image of the excel display of the data can be found in "Testing_data.png" and"Boxplot.png" in my assignment folder and the boxplot and line chart of the data/distributions can be found in "Boxplot_and_line_chart.png" and "Boxplot.png".
-These images can be seen by moving the three png files to your local machine.

 Did running more clients affect the performance of your server?

 - Yes, running more clients slowed down the server

-Anecdotally, would you say the performance degrades linearly, quadradically, factorially?
-Why?
-What do you conclude?

 - In the beginning, 1 to 10 clients, the performance degrades linearly because the number of messages per minute decreases steadily but not drastically.
 But beyond the 20 clients mark, the performance degrades in a more quadratic manner since there are significant drops in the number of messages per minute.

 - The server is not able to process alot of data comming from alot of clients at once so it results in loss of data.